antronerds/r2-tutorials/docs/Using_TheGenome_Browser_Annotations.md

 ### LaminB1 Boundaries
 **Description:** Boundaries of lamina-associated domains (LADs) as determined by LAMIN B1 ChIP-seq or DamID.
 LADs are genomic regions in contact with the nuclear lamina — typically heterochromatic, late-replicating, and transcriptionally repressed.
 The boundaries mark transitions between lamina-associated and non-lamina-associated chromatin and are associated with CTCF binding and TAD boundaries.
 [5]

-*(!!!
-Verify the exact source dataset)*

 ---

-### NAD Domains Németh 2010
+### NAD Domains — Németh 2010
-**Description:** Nucleolus-associated domains (NADs) represent genomic regions in close contact with the nucleolus.
-"NADs represent several megabases of the human genome from all 23 chromosomes, typically regions displaying silent chromatin signatures."
+**Description:** Nucleolus-associated domains (NADs) are genomic regions in close contact with the nucleolus, mapped by Németh et al. using 454 sequencing and microarray analysis.
+NADs make up roughly 4% of the human genome and are built largely from particular gene families and satellite repeats.
 NADs overlap extensively with LADs and are enriched for heterochromatic marks (H3K9me3), low gene density, and low expression levels.
 [6]

 ---